From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Applications

-The overall impact of multidimensional poverty on high school access is presented in { \bf Table 1}.
-The TMLE estimated an ATE of -0.106 (95\% CI: -0.164 to -0.048).
-The logistic regression yielded a larger ATE of -0.140 (95\% CI: -0.230 to -0.051).
-Both approaches reported negative effects of multidimensional poverty on high school access, with statistical significance at $\alpha = 0.05$.
+Table~\ref{tab:ate_overall} reports the estimated average impact of multidimensional poverty on high school enrollment.
+TMLE yields an ATE of $-0.106$ (95\% CI: $-0.164$ to $-0.048$), while the parametric logistic regression yields a larger negative estimate of $-0.140$ (95\% CI: $-0.230$ to $-0.051$).
+Both approaches indicate that multidimensional poverty reduces the probability of high school enrollment, and both effects are statistically significant at $\alpha=0.05$.